Appearance

 - generic item role resolution

-Those can be layered on later, but they are not part of the current runtime contract.
+Those systems can be layered on top of Motion's presentation contract.

 Current limitations

-- The config currently drives presentation class, linked layer, socket, and transform only.
+- The config drives presentation class, linked layer, socket, and transform only.

-- PIE verification depends on the editor actually being in a clean PIE session.
+- PIE verification depends on a clean PIE session.

-- New reflected editor buttons and properties may require an editor restart if they were added through Live Coding during development.
+- New reflected editor buttons and properties may require an editor restart if they were added through Live Coding.

 Practical recommendation

-Use this system as the content-facing seam for item presentation, not as a full weapon framework.
+Use this system as the content-facing boundary for item presentation, not as a full weapon framework.